tkidanu2/COMP_460_tkidanu_Assignment/Week01_Assignment.md

-# Weighted Median Algorithm Solution
+# Problem - 16 Weighted Median Algorithm Solution

 ## Problem Understanding
 Given a set S of n items with values S[1..n] and weights W[1..n], we need to find the weighted median in O(n) time.